The Yashica Yashinon-DX 45mm f1.7 can be a great vintage lens to use on your mirrorless camera.

 You don’t buy them to be comparing shots at 100x magnification, do you?

-I prefer looking at real world test shots, like these here.
+I prefer looking at real world test shots, like these here (some of which have been edited with my Vintage Film presets).

 Street photography with the Yashica Yashinon-DX 45mm f1.7